 A Residencia Temporal Inversionista (ie: Investor's Visa) is a 2-year temporary residency visa that allows you to enter and leave Ecuador as often as you'd like and stay as long as you'd like during the 2 year window.
 There are no restrictions on how much time you can spend in Ecuador or outside of the country during the 2 years, unlike other forms of residency visas.

 If you're going to spend less than 90 days a year in Ecuador, there's really no need for an investment visa.
 You can comfortably travel on a 90 day tourist visa with optional 90 day extensions if needed.
+On the flip side of the coin, if you plan on moving here and never leaving, you might prefer to go down the more traditional path of obtaining your residency, which requires that you remain in the country for the majority of your first two years here.

 How much does an investment visa cost in Ecuador?